Biblical Moments with Frank King

 Saturday Sep 17, 2022

 In this podcast episode, Frank King challenges believers to learn to see some good even in bad times.
-But oftentimes, seeing good in our bad is not an easy thing to do.
+But oftentimes, seeing good in your bad is not an easy thing to do.
 Too often, when bad times come in our life, all we can see and think about and talk about is what we are going through.
 God, however, can take those situations and use them for His glory.

 One purpose of the gospel is to change our perspective on life and on the challenges we face in life.
 Since God is with us, even our bad times are seasoned with some good.
 According to the Bible, God causes all things to work together for the good of those who love Him.
 That’s a good reason to believe that even when things are bad for us, God is causing them to trend toward something good on our behalf.